 - 3.0 Units and Persons Affected

 If your department is a collection site, you and your staff are required to follow these collection site guidelines.
 If you have questions about your deposit, please contact Student Accounts at extension 3120.
-If you have questions about your IFR, please contact Accounting Services. at extension 3614.
+If you have questions about your IFR, please contact Budget and Financial Reporting Services. at extension 3246.

 Collect payments on only SUNY-approved fees.
 You must receive campus and/or SUNY approval for any new or revised fee before you can either charge the fee or collect on the fee.
-To request approval, complete an Authorization Form to Establish or Revise a Fee which you can obtain from the accounting office in Kehoe 705.
+To request approval, complete an Campus Fee Request Form to Establish or Revise a Fee which you can obtain from the Budget and Financial Reporting Services office in Kehoe 907.
 Issue a receipt for every payment you collect.
 Post a sign advising your customers to request a receipt for all cash transactions.